FDTRImageEnhancer: Combining Physics-Informed Deconvolution and Microstructure-Aware Deep Learning to Enhance Thermal Images: Abstract

 Drawing inspiration from continuum damage mechanics, where sharp cracks are represented in a smeared or nonlocal form, we approximate FDTR’s spatial averaging as a two-parameter Gaussian convolution mimicking pump and probe laser profiles.
 This physics abstraction is coupled with a neural network that infers region-specific thermal conductivity, guided by structural segmentation via k-means clustering to reduce the parameter space.

-As a methodological proof-of-concept, the framework is validated using synthetic FDTR data generated from finite element simulations.
-Across multiple limited-resource runs, it consistently identified reduced conductivity at grain boundaries (GBs) that were visually obscured in analytically inverted, lower-resolution thermal conductivity maps.
-While bulk conductivity values were recovered with high accuracy ($< 0.5\%$ error), the model overestimated the GB conductivity drop - likely due to limited spatial resolution ($1000 \times 1000$ pixel structural images) providing insufficient constraints to accurately resolve sharp interfacial features.
-We therefore encourage researchers with access to greater computing power to employ higher-resolution structural maps and consider optimizing the implementation for large-scale parallelism.
+As a methodological proof of concept, the framework was tested using synthetic FDTR data generated from finite element simulations.
+Across multiple runs, it consistently identified reduced thermal conductivity at grain boundaries (GBs) that were visually indistinguishable in analytically inverted, lower-resolution conductivity maps.
+While bulk conductivity values were recovered with high accuracy ($<0.5\%$ error), the model overestimated the GB conductivity reduction - likely due to the simplified treatment of FDTR physics in the Gaussian abstraction.
+Through computational optimization, the total runtime was reduced to just a few minutes, demonstrating its potential utility in practical cases.
+Overall, this proof of concept establishes a foundation for future convolutional neural network (CNN)–based models trained in a supervised manner on diverse FDTR datasets, capable of reproducing full FDTR physics almost instantaneously.

 The full Python implementation, including example datasets, is provided to enable complete reproducibility and adaptation to other inverse thermal modeling tasks.
-By clearly separating the physics abstraction from the learning architecture, the framework invites future refinement, such as more expressive physics-constrained convolutional neural networks and extended convergence/sensitivity studies on high-performance computing systems.

 { \textbf{Keywords}: Frequency Domain ThermoReflectance (FDTR), Nanoscale thermal imaging, Grain boundaries, Physics-informed neural networks (PINNs), Continuum damage mechanics, Image processing, Convolution.}